 In general, a vascular ring occurs when a child’s aorta — the body’s largest blood vessel — or its branches form abnormally, so that they encircle and constrict the trachea and usually the esophagus.
 This compression can cause breathing and swallowing problems.

 There are several types of vascular rings.
 The most common are:

 - double aortic arch.
 In this type of ring there are two aortic arches.
 Typically, one of the arches is dominant and the other is small and underdeveloped, although they can be equal in size.
 The branches from these two aortic arches surround the trachea and esophagus.

 - left aortic arch with aberrant right subclavian artery.
-In this type, the right subclavian artery passes behind the trachea or the esophagus, which compresses.
+In this type, the right subclavian artery passes behind the trachea and esophagus, which become compressed.

 How we care for vascular rings at Boston Children’s Hospital